zigpy/zha-device-handlers/README.md

     ```

-3. Place the quirks directory from this repository in the folder created in the previous step.
+3. Place the zhaquirks directory from this repository in the folder created in the previous step.

 **NOTE:** Some devices will need to be unpaired and repaired in order to see sensor values populate in Home Assistant.